w22116972/leetcode_Ender/670. Maximum Swap/README.md

 ## Summary: Greedy Algorithm

-We want to get the largest number, so if there is a less significant digit larger than the most significant digit, we have to switch them.
+We want to get the largest number, so if there is a less significant digit larger than the most significant digit, we have to swap them.

 If the most significant bit is already 9 which is largest, we check the next most significant bit.

 #### Although the given number is at most 8-bits, I still consider it as n-bits.

-## Approach #1 Brute Force with String approach [Accpeted]
+## Approach #1 Brute Force with String approach [Accepted]

-**Intuition**
+**Brute Force Intuition**

+iterate digit from most significant to least significant, and swap it with lower digit to check whether result becomes bigger after swapping.

+**String approach Intuition**

+The easy way to swap digits is to use array accessing, but digits can't be converted to array directly.

+Here we convert digits to string first, so when it is converted to array later, each digit is stored exactly in each element in array

 **Algorithm**

-1. convert `num` into list type
+1. convert `num` into list type in Python (like `array` in others)
+    - in order to swap digits easily
+    - because `string` can't be reassigned in Python
 2. copy `num` to `num_max`
 3. start `for` loop from most significant bit to least significant bit in `nums`
 4. second `for` loop finds whether other bit is good for exchanging
 5. (optional) check whether digit is greater than current digit
     - if it is not greater, then obviously it is impossible that swapped value becomes greater
 6. swap digit
-7. convert list to int, so we can check which is bigger
+7. convert list to integer type, so we can compare which is bigger
 8. swap back
 9. after all, return `num_max`